mishra4567/Chat-Application/README.md

 this is nade js chat application

-try to build a i faild
+try to build and i faild